 Memorial contributions may be made to the American Diabetes Association.

-To plant a tree in memory of Ella Barnett, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Ella Barnett, please visit Tribute Store

 Services for Ella Barnett

 There are no events scheduled.
-You can still show your support by planting a tree in memory of Ella Barnett.
+You can still show your support by sending flowers directly to the family, or planting a memorial tree in memory of Ella Barnett.